nalej/docs/docs/tutorials/dockerappinnalej.md

 # Docker Compose application

 You have Nalej as your system, but there are some apps that you have in Docker Compose and don't know how to deploy in Nalej.
-No worries!
-It's easier than it seems.
+Don't worry, it's easier than it seems.
+Let`s go through it together, shall we?

 ## The App Descriptor

-The first thing that needs to be tackled is the app descriptor, which is what you need to include the app in the system.
+The first thing that needs to be tackled is the app descriptor, which is what you need to register the application in the system.

-[Do you remember how to create your own app descriptor?](../applications/app_descriptors.md) I'm sure you do.
-I'm also sure you still have nightmares from trying to get the correct structure for your application.
-The thing is, just by modifying and adding a couple of sections your descriptor will be good to go.
+Do you remember how to [create your own app descriptor](../applications/app_descriptors.md)?
+Perfect!
+You just have to modify and add a couple of sections, and your descriptor will be good to go.

 So, your app descriptor for a normal app would be something like this: